Amazon Echo Show Review

 Design of the Amazon Echo Show

 The Amazon Echo Show plugs into your wall and connects to Wi-Fi in order to get its data.
 Available in charcoal or sandstone (gray and black for you non-interior design fans), the show has a 10.1-inch screen, which is really nice to watch things on.
 The display is 720p HD or 1280 x 800.
 Now, this isn’t the current industry standard of 1080p HD, but it’ll still give you a clear display.
-Unfortunately, even newer Echo Show models (like the Echo Show 10 with the same screen size as the Echo Show) still have the same screen resolution.
+Unfortunately, even newer Echo Show models still stick with similar HD resolutions, though the Echo Show 15 does offer Full HD 1080p display quality.

 Of course, along with video comes sound.
 With Dolby processing, the Echo Show has dual two-inch 10W speakers with a passive bass radiator— if you don’t know what that means, it’ll bring your bass to the next level, which is perfect for anyone that loves bumping tunes or watching horror movies in particular.